petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

-After finishing [Basic coding in Python #1](#coding-in-python1), you have a program that is doing one specific task.
-Great as that may be, it is hard to reuse the code for other projects.
-How nice would it be, to create a **“library”** of code that can be called for similar designs, without writing it all from scratch?
+After finishing [Basic coding in Python #1](#coding-in-python1), you have made a program that is doing one specific task.
+Great as that may be, it is hard to reuse that code for other projects.
+How nice would it be, to create a **“library”** with knowledge, that can be called for similar designs, without writing everything from scratch again?

 The focus of this workshop is in making code more sustainable, using **functions, methods and classes**.
 Existing Open Source libraries are used, such as **DrawBot** and **PageBotNano**.
 Exercises take you step by step through the process of coding your graphic design.
-Instead of manually building a car, it may be more profitable to build a factory for cars.
+Instead of manually building a metaforical car, it may be more profitable to build a factory for cars.

+#### Example exercises

 * Make a selection of different publications and analyze the variety of (typographic) proportions that they share;
 * Sketch the relations between the extracted values and write them as coded rules;
 * Store these rules as a library of Python classes;
-* Learn to use this library in future design project.
+* Learn to use this library in future design projects.

-The use of DrawBot in this workshop requires a MacOS computer.
+The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.

-Completion of workshop [(P1) Basic coding in Python #1](#coding-in-python1) is recommended.
+Completion of workshop [Basic coding in Python #1](#coding-in-python1) is recommended.

 ~~~
 box = section.newCropped()